rob-brown/RBStoryboardLink/README.md

 * A tabbed workflow.

+## Contribution

+Contributions are welcomed.
+I'm much more responsive to pull requests rather than issues.
+The sample apps use [KIF][2] for automated testing.
+Any pull requests must pass the tests before they will be merged.
+If new functionality is introduced, the pull requests must also add tests for the new behavior.

 ## License

 `RBStoryboardLink` is licensed under the MIT license, which is reproduced in its entirety here: